Chris Applebaum

 Chris Applebaum is a music video director from Los Angeles, California.
 His videos including Miley Cyrus' Party in the U.S.A., Usher's Dive, and Demi Lovato's Heart Attack.
 30 of his videos have reached #1 on the MTV charts.
 Applebaum has also directed fitness videos, beauty product advertisements, and commercials for companies such as Skechers and Carl's Jr.

 Life and career

 Early life and college

 Applebaum was born in 1970 in Los Angeles, California and studied film at Hampshire College in Amherst, Massachusetts.
-At Hampshire College, he met tour manager Asia Kai Linn in 1989, whom he married six years later.

 While still in college, Applebaum began directing videos for independent rock bands.
 His first video was released in 1992 for Chicago band Material Issue's song Everything.
 When Applebaum was 19, MTV offered him an opportunity to join their On-Air Promos department in New York City.

 Chris Applebaum signed with Satellite Films at the age of 21, becoming their youngest ever signed director, and directed over 250 films under this contract.
 In the 1990s, Applebaum founded a record label called Indi 500.